More Information On Allergy Masks

 - Are concerned with H1N1, the Avian Flu, enterovirus, or other types of flu viruses or bacteria

-When worn properly a face mask or respirator can be your best friend.
-All of the masks and respirators that we offer present a physical barrier between you and allergens, and most go further and actually filter submicron particles such as pollen, air pollutants like benzene, and microorganisms like bacteria or the flu virus.
+When worn properly, an allergy face mask or respirator can be your best friend.
+All of the pollen masks and respirators that we offer present a physical barrier between you and allergens, and most go further and actually filter submicron particles such as pollen, air pollutants like benzene, and microorganisms like bacteria or the flu virus.
 Whether you are concerned with mold spores while raking leaves, soot and hydrocarbon pollution while commuting to work or simply worried about contracting H1N1, Enterovirus D68, or other types of the flu, we have a respirator or mask to meet your needs.

 What are NIOSH ratings?